-- Clearly mark all areas beside natural features where equipment may not be operated or stored, or any other materials stored; - No activities may occur outside of the identified project location including the operation of operation of any equipment or construction vehicles within 7m of the Twenty Mile Creek Woodland, and 25.4m Mill Creek-Inverary Woods; and - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.
+- Clearly mark all areas beside natural features where equipment may not be operated or stored, or any other materials stored; - Not operate any equipment or construction vehicles within natural feature; - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.

-Where excavations are carried out, all heavy equipment will be kept out of the woodland and located outside of the flagged areas and the silt fencing maintaining a minimum separation distance of 7m of the Twenty Mile Creek Woodland, and 25.4m Mill Creek-Inverary Woods.
-Excavated soils must be piled outside of the flagged areas and continuous, over-lapping silt fencing must be installed between the soil piles and the woodlands.
+If excavations are carried out, all heavy equipment will be kept out of the woodlot and located outside of the flagged areas and the silt fencing.
+Excavated soils must be piled outside of the flagged areas and continuous, over-lapping silt fencing must be installed between the soil piles and the natural feature.